 And if having the statue… Read the rest

 While traveling, I bring my stainless steel travel mug or water bottle with me for everything from water to soda to coffee.
 On the cross country trip with my dad, I ended up with some plastic, but none of it was plastic bottles or cups.
 In 7-Elevens and mini marts across the country, I brought my reusable mug and asked if I could fill it up with coffee or water or soda.
 Not one person refused.
 And sometimes, if they were available, I’d fill up from free water fountains.

 At the airport, you can bring your mug or water bottle through security empty and fill it at the water fountain on the other side.
 I make this suggestion regularly when asked about staying hydrated on planes.
 But lately, I’ve been getting questions about whether or not water fountains are safe to drink from.

 Elizabeth Royte, author of the excellent book, Bottlemania, which I highly recommend, wants to know what you think on the issue.
-On the web site, Adventures in… Read the rest
+On the web site, Adventures in Climate… Read the rest

 Dad and I set out on Thursday from Oakland, CA and headed east.
 I’m trying my best to avoid plastic while traveling, but some things seem unavoidable and others are just accidental.

 First of all, we need to carry a cooler for snacks and drinks.
 Dad likes to have lots of soda.
 And we are bringing our own snacks (bananas, nuts, bread, etc.) to avoid buying a lot of junk food on the road, although we are not completely avoiding it.
 In fact, ice cream makes frequent appearances in our itinerary.
 So anyway, we’re using a plastic foam cooler that I already had, and we bought a bag of ice in a plastic bag to fill it.
 In the future, we’ll refill the ice from motel ice machines to avoid additional plastic bags.